sekrupke/chatgpt-customer-app-experiment/README.md

 # Unit tests for Spring Boot Application
 ### What ChatGPT did?
 * Generated CustomerController unit test
+* Created a test that accessed the real database (with H2 and JPAData Test)

 ### What did we do?
 * Ask ChatGPT in different ways to generate a test which mocks the database.
 It took me many tries.
 Probably about 10 attempts.